jdeath/CheckRoyalCaribbeanPrice/README.md

 If any of the prices are lower, it will send a notification if you set up apprise.
 Notification will include a link to your order history and the specific date and order number to cancel

 ## Automating
 1. Linux: Put in a cron job, if running in linux, I am sure you know how!
+Be sure to either provide optional argument for the `config.yaml` path or be sure to execute the script from within the directory where the configuration script is present.
 1. Home Assistant: Use directions in my [repo](https://github.com/jdeath/homeassistant-addons/tree/main/royalpricecheck)
 1. Windows: Use windows task schedular
 1. Create a basic task.
 Select a daily trigger, suggest a little before you wake up